artefactual/archivematica-docs/getting-started/troubleshooting/faq.rst

 #. **Can I appraise and arrange records in Archivematica?**

-   Yes!
-In Archivematica 1.6 an appraisal dashboard allows the user to perform archival appraisal and arrangement activities on ingested files.
+   Archivematica does not include a dedicated appraisal or arrangement interface.
+Appraise and select materials before transfer, or document appraisal decisions in your access system.
 Submission documentation such as donor agreements, transfer forms and accession records can be added to the SIP for preservation along with the ingested digital objects, and are identified as submission documentation in the preservation metadata in the AIP.
 In AtoM, an accessions module allows users to record accessions, accruals and deaccessions and to record information about appraisal and selection.

 #. **Why doesn't Archivematica have a module for providing access to digital
    materials?**